-Running System Diagnostics
+Running the System Diagnostics

-The system diagnostics can be run from the utility partition or from a diskette, but not from the Dell Server Assistant CD.
-From the Utility Partition menu, select Run System Utilities and then select Run System Diagnostics.
-To run the diagnostics from a diskette, select Create Diagnostics Diskette from the Utility Partition menu.
+You can run the system diagnostics from the utility partition or from a diskette, but not from the Dell OpenManage Server Assistant CD.
+From the Utility Partition menu, select Run System Utilities and then select Run Dell System Diagnostics.
+To run the diagnostics from a set of diskettes, select Create Diagnostics Diskettes from the Utility Partition menu.